eProsima/vulcanexus/docs/rst/tutorials/micro/custom_platforms/custom_platforms.rst

 Given that, most of common build system tools such as CMake or Make will be able to link against the static library and use the include folder to compile the application.

-So in order to generate those two components, two approaches are provided: using a micro-ROS tool for generating them or creating a custom script for handling this build.
+In order to generate those two components, two approaches are provided: using a micro-ROS tool for generating them or creating a custom script for handling this build.

 micro-ROS generate_lib script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^